 * See an interesting article from the New York Times dated July 14, 1874, in which “our own correspondent” (the Times’, that is) refers to the “town” as “Bahia”…

 It’s for this reason that people speak of a cidade alta (upper city) and cidade baixa (lower city).
 Both are connected on the bay side by the famous Elevador Lacerda, a “marvel” hailed mightily in most guide books.
 Forget the marvel (you’ll see what I mean when you’re on it), but the elevator does beat walking up down the steeply inclining streets which serve the same function of connection.
 There is a fifteen centavo charge for the ride.
-That’s less than nine cents as I write, so who’s complaining.
+That’s less than five cents as I write, so who’s complaining.
 There’s also the nearby Plano Inclinado, same price.

 The Elevador Lacerda, with the Forte São Marcelo (Bahia’s belly button) off to the right